learn-co-students/jsdom-toy-tale-dumbo-web-062419/README.md

   </div>
 ```

-## Add a New Toy
+## 3 Add a New Toy

-* When a user clicks on the add new toy button, a `POST` request is sent to `http://localhost:3000/toys` and the new toy is added to Andy's Toy Collection.
+* When a user clicks on the Create New Toy button, a `POST` request is sent to `http://localhost:3000/toys` and the new toy is added to Andy's Toy Collection.
 * The toy should conditionally render to the page.
 * In order to send a POST request via Fetch, give the Fetch a second argument of an object.
 This object should specify the method as `POST` and also provide the appropriate headers and the JSON-ified data for the request.
 If your request isn't working, make sure your header and keys match the documentation.

 ```
 POST http://localhost:3000/toys
 headers:
 {
   "Content-Type": "application/json",
   Accept: "application/json"